Wind Turbine Technician Schools in Delaware

 Salary & Career Outlook

-According to figures provided by ZipRecruiter via a survey of wind turbine mechanics in the state, the highest-paid in the state (top 10%) take home an annual average salary of $79,069.
+According to figures provided by ZipRecruiter via a survey of wind turbine technicians in the state, the highest-paid in the state (top 10%) take home an annual average salary of $79,069.

-Wind turbine mechanics in New Castle make an average salary of around $62,536 at the end of the year.
+Wind turbine technicians in New Castle make an average salary of around $62,536 at the end of the year.
+Additionally, wind turbine technicians traveling to remote or out-of-town work sites receive a per diem allowance for meals and accommodations, which can significantly supplement their yearly earnings.